Musa Dube

-Musa W. Dube (born 28 July 1964), also known as Musa Wenkosi Dube Shomanah, is a Botswanan feminist theologian and Professor of New Testament at the Candler School of Theology, known for her work in postcolonial biblical scholarship.
+Musa W. Dube (born 28 July 1964), also known as Musa Wenkosi Dube Shomanah, is a Motswana feminist theologian and Professor of New Testament at the Candler School of Theology, Emory University.
+She is known for her work in postcolonial biblical scholarship.

 Biography

 Dube studied New Testament in the University of Durham in 1990, before completed her PhD in New Testament at Vanderbilt University in 1997, where she was supervised under postcolonial biblical scholar Fernando Segovia.
 She was Professor of New Testament at the University of Botswana.
 Dube joined the faculty of Candler School of Theology in Fall 2021 as a Professor of New Testament.
 She has written over two hundred and sixty scholarly works throughout her academic career that focus on liberation theology through a feminist postcolonial lens.

 Dube is committed to approaching the biblical text from a feminist postcolonial lens.
 As a lay preacher in the Methodist church, Dube preaches a liberation theology which refuses to blame women for evil and offers new interpretations of scripture.
 Dube believes that Western perspectives on biblical writings are patriarchal which denies the truth of the gospel.

 In 2011, Dube was a recipient of a Humboldt Prize, In 2017 she was the winner of the international Gutenberg Teaching Award.
 In 2018, she was awarded a Doctor of Theology honoris causa at Stellenbosch University, South Africa.